-Escalation Process Step 4 Escalate to: JHCPB Project Director and TfNSW Project Director Escalation timeframe: Within 5 business days.
-Escalation Process and tools: The JHCPB Project Director and TfNSW Project Director will review a summary of the complaint provided by the stakeholder, re-investigations completed by both JHCPB and TfNSW, and the response/s provided by JHCPB and TfNSW.
-During this review, the complaint will be re-investigated, including tools: • Cii - confirmation of JHCPB scope (specific actions) • E - response to stakeholder.
+Escalation Process Step 4 The contractor's Project Director/Manager and TfNSW Project Director/Manager Within 5 business days.
+The contractor's Project Director/Manager and TfNSW Project Director/Manager will review a summary of the complaint provided by the stakeholder, re-investigations completed by both the contractor and TfNSW, and the response/s provided by the contractor and TfNSW.
+During this review, the complaint will be re-investigated, including tools: • Cii - confirmation of the contractor's scope (specific actions) • E - response to stakeholder.